arduino/docs-content/content/learn/06.hardware/nano-pcb-guide/nano-pcb-guide.md

 ### Battery Overdischarge Warning

 If you want to connect a battery to a Nano, do so by using the VIN pin but you have to keep in mind VIN minimum requirements (which means a single cell battery won't be enough).
-Since there's no under voltage protection, a battery without a protection circuit will be damaged if it is kept connected to the Nano board even after it is completely discharged.
-It is thus recommended not to connect a battery directly but rather to use circuits like those in USB pattery packs that provide a stabilized 5V power supply and protect the battery from undervoltage.
+Since there's no under voltage protection, a LiPo battery without a protection circuit will be damaged if it is kept connected to the Nano board even after it is completely discharged.
+It is thus recommended not to connect a battery directly but rather to use circuits like those in USB battery packs that provide a stabilized 5V power supply and protect the battery from undervoltage.

 To connect a battery to a Nano board, you will need to use the VIN pin (refer to the VIN min-max table in the section above).